dric2018/zindi-arc-agi/README.md

 ## Day 3-4: LLM Integration (focus)
 Research questions:
-- Does leveraging an LLM improve the score model's performance?
+- Does leveraging an LLM improve the model's performance?
 - Which base LLMs provide better `performance-cost` compromise?

 ### Base models:

 `Mistral-Nemo-Instruct-2407-4bit` & `Mistral-Nemo-Instruct-2407-4bit`
 - Pretty solid performance and easily integrated
-- No reasoning but fairly good analysis and easy prmpt-follower
+- No reasoning but fairly good analysis and easy prompt-follower
 - 4-bit version struggles with large input shapes (greater than 20x20) frem experiments but relatively fast
 - 8-bit version is a bit slow